-The Bertha Condron FeMS Inspiration Award is given to female mass spectrometrists showing great potential for a productive, exciting career.
-In 2023, this award will be given to an “unsung hero” of mass spectrometry, someone who is working in a support role in the field (i.e., at the technician or lab assistant level).
+The Bertha Condron FeMS+ Inspiration Award is given to female mass spectrometrists showing great potential for a productive, exciting career.
+This award is given to “unsung hero” of mass spectrometry, someone who is working in a support role in the field (i.e., at the technician or lab assistant level).

 Bertha Condron (1911-1988) was born in an era when few opportunities for education and career were afforded to women.
 Despite hardship, she dedicated decades of her life to charity work and was an inspirational role model to her children and grandchildren.